PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Default: secpoll.powerdns.com.
 * Available since: 3.4.1

-Domain name from which to query security update notifications
+Domain name from which to query security update notifications.
+Setting this to an empty string disables secpoll.

 ## `server-id`
 * String